What Are the Career Opportunities in Baking and Pastry?

 Chocolatiers can combine skills such as chocolate tempering and piping to create delicious works of art.

-Wedding Cake Baker & Designer
+Wedding Cake & Celebration Pastry Designer

 Wedding cakes are their own specialty niche within baking and pastry.
 Wedding cake designers must have a thorough understanding of cake decorating skills, flavor development, and structural components.